 Reviewer of this PPS includes the following:

 Position Date Director, Testing, Evaluation, and Measurement Center June 1 E2Y

 This PPS has been approved by the following individuals in their official capacities and represents Texas State Academic Affairs policy and procedure from the date of this document until superseded.

-Assistant Vice President for Academic Affairs
+Provost and Vice President for Academic Affairs